-The present pandemic has shone the spotlight on the restrictive occupational licensing of doctors and nurses in their mobility state to state as well as practice restrictions in many states including Delaware.
-In a matter of a few days under the pressure to address the needs of patients/hospitals in a number of states, these restrictive regulations were suspended, waived or otherwise swept away.
+The present pandemic has shone the spotlight on the restrictive occupational licensing of doctors and nurses in their mobility state to state as well as practice restrictions in many states, including Delaware.
+In a matter of a few days, under the pressure to address the needs of patients/hospitals in several states, these restrictive regulations were suspended, waived, or otherwise swept away.

 - # 3 in the USA in healthcare costs per capita

 - Chronic shortage of hospital beds, ICU beds, ER facilities

 - #2 in the country in Emergency Room wait times (NCC hospital)

 - Occupancy in hospital beds of 100%-105% reported for years (NCC hospital)